 Room 219 at 185 Nassau St., 2nd floor

 Essentially a large classroom, the public is sometimes invited into this space to join students for a guest artist or lecturer to a class.
 This space is only accessible using stairs.
 If you would like to attend an event scheduled in this space, please provide 1 week notice to the Lewis Center staff so that an accommodation can be worked out, which may require moving the event to another space.

 Creative Writing Seminar Rooms, New South

-The Lewis Center’s Program in Creative Writing is housed on the 6th floor of New South, adjacent to the arts complex.
+The Lewis Center’s Program in Creative Writing is housed on the 6th floor of New South, adjacent to the Lewis Arts complex.
 Parking and access are the same as for the arts complex.
 From the train station, West Garage and transit parking lot, sidewalks with curb cuts lead to an entrance on the East side of the building that has a wheelchair ramp.
 Once inside, two elevators serve all floors in the building.